0xPARC/0xparc-intro-book/src/ipa.typ

 == Using IPA for polynomial commitments <ipa-poly>

 Suppose now $P(X) = sum a_i X^(i-1)$ is a given polynomial.
-Then Penny can use IPA to commit the polynomial $P$ as follows:
+Then Peggy can use IPA to commit the polynomial $P$ as follows:

-- Penny publishes Pedersen commitment of the coefficients of $P$;
+- Peggy publishes Pedersen commitment of the coefficients of $P$;
-  that is, Penny publishes $ g := sum a_i g_i in E. $
+  that is, Peggy publishes $ g := sum a_i g_i in E. $
-- Suppose Victor wants to open the commitment at a value $z$, and Penny asserts that $P(z) = y$.
+- Suppose Victor wants to open the commitment at a value $z$, and Peggy asserts that $P(z) = y$.
 - Victor picks a random constant $lambda in FF_p$.
 - Both parties compute
   $ v := underbrace((a_1 g_1 + ... + a_n g_n), C)
   + (lambda z^0 h_1 + ... + lambda z^(n-1) h_n) + lambda y u $
   and run IPA on it.

-(When Penny does a vanilla IPA protocol, she can keep all $2n+1$ coefficients secret.
+(When Peggy does a vanilla IPA protocol, she can keep all $2n+1$ coefficients secret.
-In this context, Penny has published the first part $g$ and still gets to keep her coefficients $a_n$ private from Victor.
+In this context, Peggy has published the first part $g$ and still gets to keep her coefficients $a_n$ private from Victor.
 The other $n+1$ coefficients are globally known because they're inputs to the protocol for opening the commitment at $z$.)

 The introduction of the hacked constant $lambda$ might be a bit of a surprise.
-The reason is that without it, there is an amusing loophole that Penny can exploit.
+The reason is that without it, there is an amusing loophole that Peggy can exploit.
-Penny can pick the vector $v$, so imagine she tries to swindle Victor by reporting
+Peggy can pick the vector $v$, so imagine she tries to swindle Victor by reporting
 $v = a_1 g_1 + ... + a_n g_n - 10 u$ instead
 of the honest $v = a_1 g_1 + ... + a_n g_n$.
-Then, Penny inflates all the values of $y$ she claims to Victor by $10$.
+Then, Peggy inflates all the values of $y$ she claims to Victor by $10$.
-This would allow Penny to cheat Victor into committing the polynomial $P$ but for each input $z$ giving Victor the value of $P(z) + 10$  rather than $P(z)$ (though the cheating offset would be the same at every value she opened).
+This would allow Peggy to cheat Victor into committing the polynomial $P$ but for each input $z$ giving Victor the value of $P(z) + 10$  rather than $P(z)$ (though the cheating offset would be the same at every value she opened).
 The offset $lambda$ prevents this attack.